 All in favor with none opposed.

-Budget Adjustment—Communications Committee is finding it is very difficult to achieve their goals and engage a consultant around the website and online communications and has requested an additional $1000 to add to their budget.
+Budget Adjustment—The Communications Committee is finding it is very difficult to achieve their goals and engage a consultant around the website and online communications and has requested an additional $1000 to add to their budget.
 Discussed whether $1000 was sufficient, but this was the amount that the Committee suggested, and given the early phase of the plan development, it is believed this would be sufficient for this year.

 Cathy moved that we accept the suggestion to increase the Communications Committee line item by $1000 for this fiscal year.